 How to Describe Your Most Personally Rewarding College Experience

 You can also look at the “About Us” section on the company’s website to get a sense of their mission and values.
-Think about college experiences that helped you develop any of those key qualities.
+Think about college experiences that helped you develop any of these key qualities.

-During my senior year, I volunteered to be a tutor at my college's writing center.
+- Volunteering as a Writing Tutor: "I volunteered to be a tutor at my college's writing center during my senior year.
 We offered free help to all students in every facet of writing.
-It was such a rewarding experience to see students who came to us stressed, anxious, or out of ideas leaving the center feeling relieved and, even better, more confident in themselves as writers.
+It was such a rewarding experience to see students who came to us stressed, anxious, or out of ideas leaving the center feeling relieved and, even better, more confident in themselves as writers."

-My most personally rewarding college experience occurred even before I arrived on campus as a freshman.
-Two weeks prior to orientation day, the college offered an "outward bound" program that first-year students could participate in.
+- Pre-Orientation "Outward Bound" Program: "My most personally rewarding college experience occurred even before I arrived on campus as a freshman.
+The college offered an "outward bound" program for first-year students two weeks prior to orientation day.
 During those two weeks, I overcame fears, made lifelong friends, and gained the self-confidence I needed to start my college journey.
-The next year, I even served as a leader in the program.
-I valued the chance to encourage other first-year students to challenge themselves.
+I even served as a leader in the program the next year.
+I valued the chance to encourage other first-year students to challenge themselves."

-Getting my diploma was my most rewarding college experience.
+- Being Academically Challenged Every Day: "Getting my diploma was my most rewarding college experience.
 I chose my college because it was a school that was going to give me a great education.
 I was challenged every day by my courses, and I worked very hard to earn my degree.
 I dedicated myself to my studies for those four years, working hard in class and seeking out help whenever I needed it.
-I have never felt as proud as I did at my college graduation.
+I have never felt as proud as I did at my college graduation."

-I was fortunate enough to be able to spend the fall semester of my junior year studying abroad in Paris.
-As someone who has always wanted to see more of the world but who also struggled with foreign languages, not only surviving but thriving in another country and language for four months showed me that I am capable of more than I had ever dreamed and that I can rise to challenges.
-As a result of that experience, I now make a point of stretching beyond my comfort zone on a regular basis, which has led to many more incredible experiences.
+- Stepping Outside Your Comfort Zone and Exploring the World: "I was fortunate enough to be able to spend the fall semester of my junior year studying abroad in Paris.
+As someone who has always wanted to see more of the world but who also struggled with foreign languages, not only surviving but thriving in another country and language for four months showed me that I'm capable of more than I had ever dreamed and that I can rise to challenges.
+I now make a point of stretching beyond my comfort zone on a regular basis, which has led to many more incredible experiences."

-As someone who was not very athletic in high school, I didn't expect to be part of a sports team in college.
-However, my freshman year roommate encouraged me to join him at trials for the badminton team, and to my surprise, I made it.
-Being a part of a sports team for the first time not only taught me to value my physical health and well-being, prioritizing sleep and my diet for the first time in my life, but also reinforced everything I knew about teamwork and the importance of each person in the group.
+- Joining a Sports Team: "As someone who was not very athletic in high school, I didn't expect to be part of a sports team in college.
+But my freshman year roommate encouraged me to join him at trials for the badminton team, and to my surprise, I made it.
+Being a part of a sports team for the first time not only taught me to value my physical health and well-being, prioritizing sleep and my diet, but it also reinforced everything I knew about teamwork and the importance of each person in the group."